 (Insert stock photo of David enjoying a food I made).

-We budget $100 dollars weekly for the two of us and eat plenty of tasty, high quality food – and we’re usually way under budget, closer to about $75.
+We budget $100 dollars weekly for the two of us and eat plenty of tasty, high quality food – and we’re usually under budget, closer to about $75.
+The other thing I do to save big is use my Best Known Price List.